LiquidLogic-Tech/LiquidLink/README.md

 ## Unlocking Revenue Potential

-We’ve extended the possible features to our profile NFT on contract side and build the all-in-one Defi tool platform to highlight the role of the profile Soul Bond NFT.
+We’ve extended the possible features to our profile NFT on the contract side and built the all-in-one Defi tool platform to highlight the role of the profile Soul Bond NFT.

 Instead of tracking the point for each protocol, from now on, each NFT can allow storing kinds of assets, recording customized data for each protocol & different assets, and supporting social-related activities.